 2. Press CTRL+ Shift+ I and then wait for the DevTools to load.

-3. From the menu find the ‘Network’ and then click on it.
+3. From the menu, find the ‘Network’ and then click on it.

 4. A new panel will load along with more options.
-You need to find “Disable cache” option and then select it.
+You need to find the “Disable cache” option and then select it.

 5. Now press CTRL + F5 keys to hard refresh the webpage.

-It is worth noting that it is still not guaranteed that developer tools can fix the error, particularly when the error originates from the website rather than the actual browser.
+It is worth noting that it is still not guaranteed that developer tools can fix the error, mainly when the error originates from the website rather than the actual browser.
 However, it is still a good idea to try out the method.

 If this approach to does not work, you should consider trying the third and final method

-Clear Your Computer’s DNS Cache
+Clear DNS Cache

 Flushing your DNS is one among the methods that serve to fix a broad spectrum of Internet-related errors.
 By flushing IP issues, errors related to Internet connectivity and the infamous err_cache_miss error, flushing DNS can handle them all.

-Flushing DNS does not always provide a fix, but it is still advisable to use this method since it is important to separate what actually works from what does not work.
+Flushing DNS does not always provide a fix, but it is still advisable to use this method since it is essential to separate what actually works from what does not work.
 It is rather easy to flush DNS since it hardly takes 5 minutes and is done via the command prompt.

 Here are the steps you should follow: